Ocugen Inc. (OCGN) Shares Down Despite Recent Market Volatility

-Ocugen Inc. (NASDAQ: OCGN)’s stock price has decreased by -5.49 compared to its previous closing price of 1.04.
-Nevertheless, the company has seen a 0.71% surge in its stock price over the last five trading sessions.
+Ocugen Inc. (NASDAQ: OCGN)’s stock price has decreased by -1.60 compared to its previous closing price of 0.92.
+Despite this, the company has seen a loss of -7.47% in its stock price over the last five trading days.
 The Wall Street Journal reported on 04/26/21 that W.R.
 Grace, AMC, Ocugen, Carnival: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Ocugen Inc. (NASDAQ: OCGN) Right Now?